ICRAR Visiting Fellowship For Senior Women+ In Astronomy

 ICRAR will offer one fellowship per calendar year and will provide:

-• Needs-based additional support of up to $4,000 may be provided for childcare or other required support.
+- Needs-based additional support of up to $3,000 may be provided to enable the reduction of any barriers to undertaking the Fellowship, which may be used for childcare or similar required support.

 Application Procedure

-• How the visit will address the objectives of the fellowship as listed above (max 1 page).
+- How the visit will address the objectives of the fellowship as listed above.

-Please contact ICRAR CoO and Director, Translation and Impact, Dr Renu Sharma for additional details or questions regarding this fellowship.
-Applications can be submitted to fellowship@icrar.org.
+Please contact fellowship@icrar.org for additional details or questions regarding this fellowship.

 Fellowship recipients